Feature learnings

 Developers, but also Senior stakeholders

-to happen to ensure that senior
+to take place, ensuring that senior